melofton/reproducibility-demo/README.md

 5. Point your browser to `localhost:8787`.
 Log in with user = rstudio, passwoard = yourpassword.

-6. In prep for your code review, set up your GitHub profile on the container following: <https://github.com/frec-3044/git-rmd-intro-template/blob/main/assignment/instructions.md>
+6. Start a new project in your rocker container (Exits 3 & 4) from your forked GitHub repo. (new project -\> Version Control -\> Git)

+7. Test your code

 # Performing a code review

-1. On GitHub.com, create a fork of the following GitHub repo into your GitHub organization: <https://github.com/rqthomas/reproducibility-demo>
+1. On GitHub.com, create a fork of the repo that you will review into your GitHub organization.
+For this example the GitHub is this one:  <https://github.com/rqthomas/reproducibility-demo>.
+Find the fork button, click it, and then select your GitHub organization.

 2. Start a new project in the on your computer (Exit 1) or rocker container (Exits 3 & 4) from your forked GitHub repo. (new project -\> Version Control -\> Git)